 What is Bealtaine?

 The feast of Bealtaine is celebrated in Ireland on May 1st and marks the beginning of summer.
 The festival is closely associated with fire and fertility rituals.
 Lighting bonfires, putting up May Bushes, decorating homes with flowers, visiting places with special healing powers like holy wells, and an abundant celebration of life are the most common traditions which are still seen in some parts of Ireland today.

 Marking the halfway point between the spring equinox and the summer solstice, Bealtaine is observed in Ireland on the first day of May (with the entire month of May being known as Bealtaine in Irish).
 However, according to ancient custom, the day ended at sunset, hence the Bealtaine celebrations kick off on the evening of April 30th, often lasting all through the night.

+Along with Samhain, Imbolc, and Lughnasadh, Bealtaine is one of Ireland's ancient seasonal festivals.
 Even in modern Ireland, May 1st is considered to be the first day of summer (even if cool temperatures suggest that the warmest season is still weeks away).